2020 Season COVID-19 Guidelines

 Our Commitment to Health & Safety

 All measures are designed to promote: Sanitation, Physical Distancing and Contact Reduction, across all divisions.
 The health and well-being of our guests and crew members is our number one priority.
-In response to the COVID-19 pandemic we’re implemented several new safety measures, which include:
+To that end, the company has implemented several new safety measures, which include:

 Vessel Capacity & Layouts

-All our Murphy’s vessels will be operating at 50% or less capacity, and have renewed deck plans, or plexiglass barriers, to facilitate 6 foot (2 metre) physical distancing.
-If physical distancing is unable to be consistency maintained on a particular tour, the company will implement mandatory use of staff and guest masks on that tour.
+All Murphy’s vessels are operating at 50% or less capacity, with renewed deck plans, or plexiglass barriers, to facilitate 6 foot (2 metre) physical distancing.
+If physical distancing is unable to be consistency maintained on a particular tour, the company will implement mandatory use of masks for staff and guests on that tour.
 The company will provide disposable masks to guests, as required.
 The Georges Island ferry service requires mandatory masks usage for all guests and crew.

 Timed Ticketing Entry

-To control passenger flow and manage guest capacity aboard our vessels, timed ticketing entry will be implemented, and advance group reservations are required.
+To control passenger flow and manage guest capacity aboard our vessels, timed ticketing entry is being implemented, and advance group reservations are required.

 We will implement policies and post signage where customers can be refused entry if displaying signs of fever and/or cough, or symptoms of COVID-19.
 Refunds will be given to any pre-booked guest, if they are refused admission to a tour.